 Most Durable: Coffee Gator 34-Ounce French Press Coffee Maker

-What We Like: Rustproof, durable, coffee stays hot for 60 minutes
+What We Love: Rustproof, durable, coffee stays hot for 60 minutes

-What We Don’t Like: Very noisy when plunging
+What We Don’t Love: Very noisy when plunging

 Related: The Best Cold Brew Coffee Makers